A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 be less likely given your objective, but if either **Goth** or **Hoss** require reinforcements or additional support **Handler’s** Lance will be expected to comply.

-Be prepared to enact “C/SPK/HEAR NO EVIL” Protocols should the risk of exposure to “Equipment” become present amongst uninitiated or pilots not yet given **TERMINUS** clearance.
+Be prepared to enact “C/SPK/H3R KN0 3V17” Protocols should the risk of exposure to “Equipment” become present amongst uninitiated or pilots not yet given **TERMINUS** clearance.

 It is worth noting that they have access to old-model mechs for patrols, ensuring “Equipment” is in-line, and